The-CSC207-Group/Project207/README.md

 The xml metadata for the libraries can be found in: `.idea/libraries`

+## UML Diagrams

+The uml diagrams can be found under the UML Diagrams folder in the Project207 directory.

 ## How to Run The Program

 To start the program, Run Main.